etherealxx/godot4-project-statistics/README.md

+###### This fork, beside jcommander's Godot 4 port, adjusted the addon to be a main screen addon instead, with a couple more adjustments and bug fix

 # Godot Project Statistics

 An addon for [Godot Engine](https://github.com/godotengine/godot/) which adds an UI panel to display some information on the current opened project ([view screenshots](#screenshots)).